-Richard Strauss (1864 – 1949) write his Metamorphosen (TrV 290, AV 142) 1945 as a study for 23 strings (10 violins, 5 violas, 5 cellos, three double basses).
-The composition is commissioned by and dedicated to Paul Sacher (1906 – 1999), Swiss conductor, patron and impresario, who also premiered it in 1946 (with Strauss conducting the final rehearsal).
+Richard Strauss (1864 – 1949) wrote his Metamorphosen (TrV 290, AV 142) 1945 as a study for 23 strings (10 violins, 5 violas, 5 cellos, three double basses).
+The composition is commissioned by and dedicated to Paul Sacher (1906 – 1999).
+This Swiss conductor, patron and impresario also premiered it in 1946 (Strauss conducted the final rehearsal).
 It’s a complex, polyphonic piece using five different themes, two of which are from works by Beethoven.

 Actually, the piece started off as sketches for 7 string instruments.
 1996, the cellist Rudolf Leopold (*1954) created a version for string septet from the full score for 23 instruments.
 This reduced version was played in the concert.
 In a way, Leopold took the composition back to its origins.
-“Metamorphosen” is in a single movement, but has several tempo annotations: Adagio ma non troppo — Agitato — Più allegro — tempo primo — molto lento — Più allegro — Adagio, tempo primo
+“Metamorphosen” is in a single movement.
+However, it has several tempo annotations: Adagio ma non troppo — Agitato — Più allegro — tempo primo — molto lento — Più allegro — Adagio, tempo primo

 It’s music so typical of Richard Strauss in its harmonies—music with incredible density and intensity.
 It felt like “taking a bath in late-romantic harmonies”.
 To the degree in which the listener’s ear adapted the acoustics of the venue and the chamber music setting, the sound of the ensemble, the sound of the music appeared to grow in intensity and richness.
 Only in the final, long decrescendo I felt a slight loss in tension and intensity.
 However, I think that particularly for such a small(er) setting, that last part is the most difficult part of this piece, as far as the interpretation is concerned.